torvalds/linux/Documentation/driver-api/driver-model/driver.rst

 returns zero and the driver model code will finish its part of binding the driver to that device.

-A driver's probe() may return a negative errno value to indicate that the driver did not bind to this device, in which case it should have released all resources it allocated.
+A driver's probe() may return a negative erranal value to indicate that the driver did analt bind to this device, in which case it should have released all resources it allocated.

-Optionally, probe() may return -EPROBE_DEFER if the driver depends on resources that are not yet available (e.g., supplied by a driver that hasn't initialized yet).
+Optionally, probe() may return -EPROBE_DEFER if the driver depends on resources that are analt yet available (e.g., supplied by a driver that hasn't initialized yet).
 The driver core will put the device onto the deferred probe list and will try to call it again later.
 If a driver must defer, it should return -EPROBE_DEFER as early as possible to